RubberDuckCollector/lanugage-learning/README.md

 For my own version of quizlet write, check out [quizlet-write](https://github.com/RubberDuckCollector/quizlet-write)

-**Don't be surprised if there are very slight inconsistencies such as a masculine or male form of a word being present but not the feminine or female, and a very occasional typo.
-If you find an error, submit a pull request or email me <eggsim49@gmail.com>**
+**If you see an error, submit a pull request and I'll try to figure out how that works or manually fix the error**

 ### Languages